 Launched in the fall of 2001, the Rutgers Graduate School of Education's South Africa Initiative (SAI) bridges cultures, connects educators and provides hope for learners and students from South Africa and the United States.
 This interdisciplinary program provides teachers and students on both sides of the world with the opportunity to bridge cultures and exchange information through service learning, training and distance technology that leads to educational gains for students and educators in both countries.

 Over the years SAI has provided tons of school books and supplies which have been shared with more than 2,000 learners in South Africa.
 Special projects such as “Literacy Through Photography” have been conducted by SAI alumni in NJ schools resulting in thousands of dollars of support given directly to South African schools.
-With help from our partners, major infrastructure improvements have occurred in our partner schools, including additional classrooms and the first-ever photographic darkroom in South Africa’s Western Cape at Amstelhof Primary School.
+With help from our partners, major infrastructure improvements have occurred in our partner schools.

 SAI also provides support for doctoral students to conduct dissertation research in South Africa, while also providing access to school environments with enormous societal and educational challenges.
-In 2008, SAI received funding from the Research Foundation of University Pennsylvania to conduct a study examining the kinds of developmental and behavioral problems that may exist in students, ages 5 to 6 years, who attend Western Cape province schools.
+In 2008, SAI received funding from the Research Foundation of University Pennsylvania to conduct a study examining the kinds of developmental and behavioral problems that may exist in students, ages 5 to 6 years, who attended rural schools.

 The program’s vision is to improve the quality of the global community and provide access to knowledge, support, and resources that are critical to student achievement.

-SAI SUMMER CULTURAL IMMERSION COURSE TO SOUTH AFRICA REDESIGNED
+SAI 2014 SUMMER CULTURAL IMMERSION COURSE HAS LAUNCHED

 The SAI Study Course underwent a redesign in 2013.
 During this time the program was evaluated, new and key relationships were developed with our partners and schools in South Africa, and the cultural immersion experience was strategically positioned so that more students/ participants can avail themselves of this opportunity.